Bettermeans/bettermeans/README.md

 License and legalese
 --------------------

-Our codebase is based largely on an early fork of Redmine.

-Redmine is open source and released under the terms of the GNU General Public License v2 (GPL).
+This codebase is based largely on the project Bettermeans, which was itself based on Redmine.
+Both Bettermeans and Redmine are open source and released under the terms of the GNU General Public License v2 (GPL).
+Better is also GPLv2.

-All redmine code is Copyright (C) 2006-2011  Jean-Philippe Lang All non-redmine code is Copyright (C) Shereef Bishay, and is dual-licensed: you may use either the GNU General Public License v2 (GPL), or the MIT License (see http://www.opensource.org/licenses/mit-license.php).
+All Redmine code is Copyright (C) 2006-2011  Jean-Philippe Lang All Bettermeans code is Copyright (C) Shereef Bishay All Better code is Copyright (C) Robert Fletcher